iodigital-com/figex/README.md

       exports of raster graphics.
 Ignored if `rasterScales` is defined
     - `companionFileName`  The path to where the generated companion file should be written
     - `companionFileTemplatePath` The path to the Jinja2 template.
 See `samples/Contents.json.figex` for an example and see below for more details
-      Ignored if `useXcodeAssetCompanionFile` is true
-    - `useXcodeAssetCompanionFile`: A shorthand to create xcode assets `Contents.json` companion files, using the default template.
+    - `useXcodeAssetCompanionFile`: A shorthand to create xcode assets `Contents.json` companion files, using the default template or `companionFileTemplatePath` if supplied, and a Contents.json file will be written to the parent folder of the `companionFileName` uses the `companionFileName` instead of `Contents.json` if supplied

 ## Templating
 The templating engine uses Jinja syntax.
 You can use loops, if statements and more.
 FigEx's templating is build with [jinjava](https://github.com/HubSpot/jinjava) which is also the base of HubSpot's [HubL templating system](https://developers.hubspot.com/docs/cms/hubl).
 This means the syntax for if-statements and loops also applies to FigEx, same goes for the filters available.
 Of course, HubSpot specific variables and functions are not available.